kamil-kw/pink-is-the-new-kindness/README.md

 **K**indness

-It's all about kindness towards surrounding members of family and friends, the world around you, and most importanlty, yourself.
+It's all about kindness towards surrounding members of family and friends, the world around you, and most importantly, yourself.
 Therefore our motto is "be kind":

 * Be kind to **yourself** – detection of early breast cancer signs, give you a great chance of winning this fight.
 Believe in your strength!
 * Be kind to **family & friends** – they need you in their lives, and they will be there for you.